 - Can I convert my loft?

-- How much does a loft conversion cost?
+- How much does a loft conversion cost in 2023?

 - What do I need to know before I build a loft conversion?